farshidrezaei/larafile/README.md

 - Upload/Download files.
 - Based on REST Apis.
 - Compatible with all client-side technologies (Vue, React, Angular, etc...).
-- With packages prepared for View and React.
+- With packages prepared for Vue and React.

 LaraFile is accessible, powerful, and provides tools required for large, robust applications.